vmware-samples/vcenter-event-broker-appliance/docs/site/examples.md

     usecases:
     - item: notification
     id: kn-ps-vrni-databus-function
-    description: Function that accepts an incoming webhook from the vRealize Network Insight Databus, constructs a CloudEvent and sends it to the VMware Event Router
+    description: Function that accepts an incoming webhook from the vRealize Network Insight Databus, constructs a CloudEvent and sends it to the VMware Event Router.
     links:
     - language: powershell
       url: "/tree/master/examples/knative/powershell/kn-ps-vrni-databus"